drapertoby/portfolio-toby-draper/c1_iteration.md

   <h1>Revised Dashboard</h1>

   <div class="about-content">
+    <p>Taking on board the feedback I received from my Course Facilitator, I focused on the suggested improvements to my Tableau dashboard.
+The learning curve has been steep—getting to grips with the idiosyncrasies of Tableau has challenged me more than expected.
+My goal is to keep chipping away at improving my skills with this application until I feel confident creating visualisations that are both aesthetically clear and tailored to what stakeholders need to understand business problems and solve them effectively.</p>
     <u>Summary of changes</u><br><br>
     <ul style="margin-left: 1rem;">
       <li>State key questions and framework earlier: open the presentation with the specific business questions you’ll answer and explicitly mention the problem-solving framework (do this before maps/visuals). </li>